 A belated happy birthday to Hennie Kuiper, who was born on February 3, 1949.

-Some of Kuiper’s most notable achievements in one-day races included winning the 1975 World Championship Road Race in front of Roger De Vlaeminck of Belgium and Jean-Pierre Danguillaume of France, 1981 Tour of Flanders Classic, Tour of Lombardy Classic (same year), 1985 Milan-San Remo Classic and the 1972 Olympic Road Race.
+Some of Kuiper’s most notable achievements in One-Day races included winning the 1975 World Championship Road Race in front of Roger De Vlaeminck of Belgium and Jean-Pierre Danguillaume of France, along with the 1981 Tour of Flanders Classic, the Tour of Lombardy Classic (same year), the 1985 Milan-San Remo Classic and the 1972 Olympic Road Race.

 Kuiper was born in Denekamp, in Overijssel province, where his affinity for cycling began at a young age while riding to and from school in the distant town of Enschede.

 He later started participating in junior races, amassing an impressive 39 wins as an under 23 amateur rider, which later culminated into a Gold Medal at the 1972 Olympic road race in Munich, where he claimed a solo victory after distancing the peloton during the final 40 kilometers.

 This was followed up with a triumph in the Tour of Britain (Milk Race) that same year.

 Kuiper turned professional in 1973 with the small German team Haro-Rokado.

 His career took off in 1975 when he signed for the Dutch team Frisol, where he was given more opportunity and support from fellow riders like José De Cauwer, who worked alongside him until the 1980 season.

 As mentioned, 1975 was a break-out season for Kuiper, after he captured the World Champion’s Rainbow Jersey in Yvoir, Belgium, which featured one of the toughest routes of any World Championships to date with over 260 kilometers of racing and 21 ascents of a 3 kilometer climb.